-The Philippine government under President Rodrigo Roa Duterte abhors any violence perpetrated against journalists and under media practitioners.
-To resolve this pressing issue, President Duterte immediately created this task force upon assumption in office.
+The Philippine government under President Duterte abhors any violence perpetrated against journalists and other media practitioners.
+To resolve this pressing issue, the President immediately formed this task force upon assumption in office.
 The PTFoMS was specifically created to address the issue of violence against media workers in the country.

 The Task Force is comprised by various department heads and other government agencies such as the National Prosecution Service (NPS), the Commission on Human Rights, the National Bureau of Investigation (NBI), and the Philippine National Police (PNP), who are working closely to resolve and monitor violence cases against media workers in general.
-The PTFoMS is currently headed by Executive Director Undersecretary Jose Joel M. Sy Egco.
+PTFoMS is currently headed by Executive Director Undersecretary Jose Joel M. Sy Egco.